Clients

 Subject: your recent launch

-Loved the announcement about the new CRM feature yesterday—huge milestone.
+Loved the announcement about the new internal CRM feature yesterday—huge milestone for the team.

-I noticed your onboarding email sequence hasn't been updated to reflect the new feature yet, which might be causing some churn.
-I'm a SaaS copywriter and I actually went ahead and drafted a new sequence that incorporates it.
+I noticed your current onboarding email sequence hasn't been updated to reflect the new feature yet, which might be causing some initial user churn.
+I'm a SaaS copywriter and I actually went ahead and drafted a completely new email sequence that seamlessly incorporates the update.

-Once you get a reply and they want to see more, it is time to send a formal proposal.
-Use our Proposal Generator to create a winning document in minutes.
+Once you successfully receive a positive reply and they want to officially see more details, it is time to immediately send a highly professional, beautifully designed formal proposal.
+Use our intelligent Proposal Generator to quickly create a winning document in mere minutes.

 Generate Your Proposal →